Iran – Fars (Shiraz) October 13-16, 2019

 This was the capital of the Achaemenid Empire under Cyrus the Great (559–530 BC), who ordered its construction.
 It is located near the city of Shiraz.
 Today it is an archaeological site and one of Iran’s UNESCO World Heritage Sites.
 A limestone tomb there is believed to be that of Cyrus the Great.

 History.
 Cyrus the Great began building the capital in 546 BC or later; it was unfinished when he died in battle, in 530 or 529 BC.
-The remains of the tomb of Cyrus’ son and successor Cambyses II have been found in Pasargadae, near the fortress of Toll-e Takht, and identified in 2006.
+The remains of the tomb of Cyrus’ son and successor Cambyses II were found in Pasargadae, near the fortress of Toll-e Takht, and identified in 2006.

 Pasargadae remained the capital of the Achaemenid Empire until Cambyses II moved it to Susa; later, Darius founded another in Persepolis.
 The archaeological site covers 1.6km2 and includes a structure commonly believed to be the Mausoleum of Cyrus, the fortress of Toll-e Takht sitting on top of a nearby hill, the remains of a stone tower thought to be the tomb of Cambyses I (like the Zoratrian cube at Nasqsh-e Rostam), the Private Palace (doorway and bottoms of 14 of the 30 columns on a granite base still exist) and the Audience Hall (one intact 13m column, bases of 7 other columns and 3 of the eight corner towers).
 The Gate R, located at the eastern edge of the palace area, is the oldest known freestanding propylaeum.
 It may have been the architectural predecessor of the Gate of All Nations at Persepolis.